OBenner/data-engineering-interview-questions/aws.md

 ## List of the benefits of using Amazon Dynamodb?
 Amazon DynamoDB is the NoSQL service that provides a number of benefits to the users.
-Some of the benefits of AWS DynamoDB are:
+Some benefits of AWS DynamoDB are:
 + Being a self-managed service, DynamoDB doesn’t require the experts for setup, installation, cluster etc.
 + It provides inevitable and faster performance.
 + It is highly scalable, available, and durable.